- Home

 -

 The Snoqualmie Valley Schools Foundation is excited to recognize four exemplary SVSD educators through its 2022-23 Educator of the Year Award Program.
 Please take a moment to recognize an outstanding SVSD employee who has made a positive difference in your child’s educational experience.
-The nomination deadline is Feb.
-6, 2023.

 Award Categories: